 3. The technical solution

 A lot of emphasis is often put into choosing the right technical platform (e.g. Salesforce or Microsoft Dynamics).
-And I agree with that to a certain extent since your colleagues won’t put up with a clunky solution.
+It's true, your colleagues won’t put up with a clunky solution.
 However, avoid the classic pitfall of prioritizing the platform over people and processes.

 Another important aspect to consider from the beginning is what state your data is in and what actions you need to take.
-I knew that the quality of the data we held about the organisations we worked with varied and needed to be addressed.
+The quality of the data we held about the organisations we worked with varied and needed to be addressed.

-Before implementing a CRM project, I would recommend launching a data-cleaning project.
+Before implementing a CRM project, you should launch a data-cleaning project.
 This should be a project separate from the CRM as it requires different types of resources and should have a separate budget allocation.

 It’s a common mistake to leave the data until the end.
-This is risky and will likely result in your project going over budget, being delayed or simply result in a brand new system with rubbish old data.
+This is risky and will likely result in your project going over budget, being delayed or simply result in a brand new system with the same 'dirty' data.

 So where to start?